haixuanTao/haixuantao.github.io/src/00-scraping.md

 ‌

-Performance are pretty similar due to the fact that web scraping is pretty much io bound
+Performance are pretty similar due to the fact that web scraping is pretty much io bound.